goalifyplus/docs/administrator-guides/database-migration/README.md

     use rocketchat
     db.migrations.update({_id: 'control'},{$set:{locked:false,version:19}})

-Restart Rocket.Chat and the migration should succeed now to the latest version.
+Restart Goalify.Chat and the migration should succeed now to the latest version.

-Note that certain new values that are vital to Rocket.Chat operations may remain unpopulated when you skip versions.
+Note that certain new values that are vital to Goalify.Chat operations may remain unpopulated when you skip versions.

 For example, you may have to manually apply roles to users.